Roe v. Wade Facts

 Instead of reviewing the scientific facts, though, Blackmun undertook perhaps the most disingenuous endeavor of any Supreme Court Justice ever when delivering an opinion.
-He used nearly 4,000 words to review the history of human thought, informing the public that, among other things, the ancient Greeks and Romans and the early Christians didn’t offer much opposition to abortion.
-Blackmun failed to mention that, while permitting abortion, the ancient Greeks and Romans also engaged in human sacrifices and the early Christians also burned witches at the stake, but in his defense, he probably wasn’t implying that we should also permit those practices today.
+He used nearly 4,000 words to review the history of human thought, informing the public that, among other things, the ancient Greeks and Romans didn’t offer much opposition to abortion.
+Blackmun failed to mention that, while permitting abortion, the ancient Greeks and Romans also engaged in human sacrifices, but in his defense, he probably wasn’t implying that we should also permit that practice today.
 Just abortion.

 Because a fetus, Blackmun decided, is merely a “potential life.”
 But, while the states can’t override a woman’s “right to terminate her pregnancy,” the states have an “important and legitimate interest” in protecting the potential life, he ruled.
 This interest reaches a “compelling” point at viability, which is when “the fetus then presumably has the capability of meaningful life outside the mother’s womb.”